jared-m-peg/jared-m-peg/Guide_RouterOS7.md

 - Part 5: Checking whether inter-VLAN traffic is truly blocked by monitoring packets

 ## Part 1: Creating a new configuration, securing it with firewall filter rules, and connecting to the internet over PPPoE
 1\.
-Create a new configuration
+Create a new configuration:

-#Note: The purpose of creating a new config here was to bypass some issues that I had with creating VLANs on the default config that ships with the router.
+Note: The purpose of creating a new config here was to bypass some issues that I had with creating VLANs on the default config that ships with the router.
 If you're having trouble with getting VLANs running on the default config, then this guide may help you get a fresh config running with VLANs working.

 Log into Winbox, click on "New Terminal" on the menu on the left.
 Type out the following command and press enter.